Insider's Guide to Seattle

 Attractions and Activities

 Pike Place Market: Visit the oldest operating farmer's market in the country and check out its 500 shops, vendors, restaurants, and bars.
 Be sure to stop and grab a cup of Joe at Starbucks original location in Pikes Place Market.
-85 Pike Street.
+Address: 85 Pike Street

-Seattle Aquarium: See playful otters, incredible octopus and other amazing sea creatures.
+Seattle Aquarium: See playful otters and other amazing sea creatures.
 Explore the underwater world of the Pacific Northwest and a Pacific Coral Reef.
-Alaskan Way, Pier 59.
+Address: Alaskan Way, Pier 59

-Seattle Great Wheel: Make your way to the end of Pier 57 and enjoy three revolutions around in one of the wheel's air-conditioned gondolas for a bird's eye view of the city, water, and mountains.
-1301 Alaskan Way.
+Seattle Great Wheel: Make your way to the end of Pier 57 and enjoy a ride in one of the wheel's air-conditioned gondolas for a bird's eye view of the city, water, and mountains.
+Address: 1301 Alaskan Way

 Starbucks Reserve Roastery & Tasting Room: Visit to watch as Starbucks Reserve coffees roast, enjoy a unique food and beverage menu, and shop one-of-a-kind merchandise.
-1124 Pike Street.
+Address: 1124 Pike Street

-Olympic Sculpture Park: Experience a variety of sculpture in an outdoor setting while enjoying the incredible views and beauty of the Olympic Mountains and Puget Sound.
+Olympic Sculpture Park: Experience a variety of sculptures in an outdoor setting while enjoying the incredible views and beauty of the Olympic Mountains and Puget Sound.
 Admission is free.
-2901 Western Ave.
+Address: 2901 Western Ave.

 Museums and Galleries

-*Chihuly Garden and Glass: ASRS attendees will enjoy the meeting's finale celebration at this unique and visually stunning venue.
-Chihuly features an eight gallery exhibition surrounded by a richly landscaped garden and a centerpiece glasshouse with an expansive 100-foot-long sculpture in a color palette of reds, oranges, yellows and ambers.
+*Chihuly Garden and Glass: Join your colleagues for the Annual Gala at the this unique and visually stunning venue.
+Chihuly features an eight-gallery exhibition surrounded by a richly landscaped garden and a centerpiece glasshouse with an expansive 100-foot-long sculpture in a color palette of reds, oranges, yellows and ambers.
 Delight in this exquisite exhibition that provides a look at the inspiration and influences that inform the career of artist Dale Chihuly.
-305 Harrison St.
+Address: 305 Harrison St.

 Seattle Art Museum: Just one block from Pike Place Market, light-filled galleries invite you to wander through global art collections, temporary installations, and special exhibitions from around the world.
 Enjoy remarkable Native American galleries featuring Northwest Coast art.
 Wed-Sun 10am-5pm at 1300 First Ave.